Construction company to pay millions for leaky school buildings

 Botany Downs Secondary College, a co-educational school with a roll of nearly 2000, resorted to using buckets in classrooms to deal with the leaks, a court has heard.

-The three plaintiffs — the Minister of Education, Secretary for Education and the school's board of trustees — said leaks in nine buildings were caused by construction defects.
+The three plaintiffs — the Minister of Education, Secretary for Education and the school's board of trustees — said construction defects caused leaks in nine buildings.

 H Construction North Island Ltd, formerly known as Hawkins Construction North Island Ltd (Hawkins), built the buildings between 2003 and 2009.